eMapR/LT-GEE/README.md

 var LTresult = ee.Algorithms.Test.LandTrendr(run_params);
 ```

-**Two really important sub-steps** in image collection building that are not explicitly addressed in the above walk through is 1) to mask cloud and cloud shadow pixels during annual image compositing (step 4) and 2) to ensure that the spectral band or index that is
+Please note that for the sake or a basic example LT-GEE run we are not addressing the [two really important steps](#importantsteps) in collection building: 1) to mask cloud and cloud shadow pixels during annual image compositing (step 4) and 2) to ensure that the spectral band or index that is
 to be segmented is oriented so that vegetation loss is represented by a positive delta.
-For instance, the Normalized Burn Ratio
-(NBR: [NIR-SWIR]/[NIR+SWIR]) in its native orientation results in a negative delta when vegetation is lost from one observation to the next.
-In this case, NBR must be multiplied by negative 1 before being segmented.

 ## <a id='ltgeeoutputs'></a>LT-GEE Outputs